 In Cruisin’ For A Bruce-in, we ride along with Florida Attorney Bruce Denson as he gives brief explanations on Florida Law and what to do in common legal situations.

 Here are the things not to do on probation.

-Number one is have a bad attitude.
+Number one is having a bad attitude.
 If you do not have a good attitude when you go to meetings with your

 If you can do that quickly and with a good attitude, you may get a probation officer that recommends you for early termination quicker than you think is possible.
 So, make sure that you cooperate with them to the extent that you can.

 When you get placed on probation, you make think that your problems are over – but this couldn’t be further from the truth.
-Once on probation you become accountable to your probation officer, who’s job it is to ensure that you are fulfilling all of the terms of your probation.
+Once on probation, you become accountable to your probation officer, whose job it is to ensure that you are fulfilling all of the terms of your probation.

 Need to know what to do after an arrest?
 Our Criminal Defense Process is designed specifically to help our client’s in their long-term interests and immediate concerns.